Kal-Alvin/web-data-collecction/README.md

         }
   displayDataInCSV{
-        checks data coming from "webdata" creates csv file, sort it then does the necessary modifications to the data then save it to .csv file sortData{ does the sorting of the data } drowChart{
+        checks data coming from "webdata" creates csv file, sort it then does the necessary modifications to the data then save it to .csv file. the paces you see Zero as indicated in the instruction on 2018.
+Any non 2018 data is replaced with 0.
+I could have used "N/A" Though and i hope the zero is ok with you. sortData{
+        does the sorting of the data
+        }
+  drowChart{
+        All the used libraties are in the venv, you shouldn't have any issue running straight by pointing your python interpreter to it.
-        drows the bar chart by using countries from the spoof recors and the Road deaths as indicated }
+        The CSV file is saved as "csvFile.csv" from where you are running from and you something like this:  "Full paht\Al_Kal_ProjectcsvFile.csv SUCCESSFUL" and it needs internet connection to spoof the data from the wesite. drows the bar chart by using countries from the spoof recors and the Road deaths as indicated }